 Engage yourself in the conversation.
 Being engaged is showing your attention towards the other person.
 Let the other person know that they have your attention and focus.
 When you are not engaged in the conversation, the other person will notice and will most likely not want to talk to you again.
 Show the other person that you care about them and are interested in what they have to say.
 One way you can show this is by responding with a short comment, such as "Yes" or "I understand."
 This expresses to the other person that you are truly listening.
-Make sure that you allow the other person to primarily do the talking while you remain focused on what they are saying.
+Make sure that you allow the other person to primarily do the talking while you are still engaged.